-Tao Teh Ching is made up of 81 chapters, written in the style of verses.
+Tao Teh Ching is made up of 81 chapters, written in the style of verse.
 The chapters are divided into two parts.
 Part one comprises of chapters 1-37, and part two 38-81.
-Part 1 centers on Tao, or “The Way”.
-Part 2 centers around Te, or “The Virtue”.
-The order can be reversed, depending on the editions of the book.
+Part 1 centres on Tao, or ‘The Way’; while Part 2 on Te, or ‘The Virtue’.
+Some editions of the book reverse the order.

 Timeless & Universal

-Tao Te Ching is often associated with Taoism.
-As Taoism as a religion emerged in the Eastern Han Dynasty (25 -220 AD), hundreds of years after the book was written, it was unlikely that Lao Tzu wrote the book with the religion in mind, or that he expected his book would one day become the primary scripture of a religion and he worshiped as founder.
+When the book was written, there was no Taoism as a religion.
+The religion emerged in the Eastern Han Dynasty (25 -220 AD), hundreds of years after the book was written.
+It’s, therefore, unlikely that Lao Tzu wrote the book with the religion in mind, or that he expected his book would one day become the primary scripture of a religion and he worshiped as founder.